 MENTAL HEALTH WEB SERIES

-4 x 8-minute films document the comeback of someone whose life has been touched by mental health.
-Personal stories showcase the journey from crisis to transformation.
-Expert interviews are featured, along with innovative treatment models and community outreach efforts.
+8 x 8-minute films document the comeback of someone whose life has been touched by mental health.
+Their personal stories showcase the journey from crisis to transformation.
+Expert interviews are also featured, along with innovative treatment models and community outreach efforts.
+Shorter versions of the films (1-2 minutes are perfect for social media).
 The series is emotional, candid, and inspiring.

 Individual films are customized for special audiences (veterans, men, teens, GLBT), yet universal themes of the journey from crisis to transformation engage a broader demographic.
-Additional content from each film provides valuable resources that are ideal for social media and drive audiences to our longer films.
+Additional clips and highlights from the films are perfect for social media outreach.
+Our Mental Health Mythbusters (30 second films) will drive traffic to our longer films.

 For 83% of people with a health issue, the first thing they do is go on the internet.
 It’s important to meet them where they are.
-Our films are distributed online for free.
-The films will live on our website, on the websites of the people and programs we feature, and on social channels including Youtube, Facebook, Twitter, Pinterest, and Instagram.
-Through promoting and optimizing our content online.
+Our films are distributed online.
+The films will live on our website, on the websites of the people and programs we feature, and on social channels.

 Free distribution eliminates barriers to access.
-Downloadable films provide a valuable resource for workplaces, schools, and mental health presenters.
-Direct distribution to communities of interest, at-risk audiences, and key influencers maximizes reach.
+Downloadable films provide a valuable resource for individuals and the community.
+Direct distribution to communities of interest, at-risk audiences, and key influencers maximize our impact.

 - Provide a tool set for use in the workplace, classroom, or at home

 - Give audiences new mental health role models and hope

 We have completed 7 interviews so far and are currently fundraising for ongoing production costs.